This post may contain affiliate links. Please read our disclosure policy.

 How to Make Applesauce

-1. To make homemade applesauce gather a bunch of apples – whichever apples you want (see above).
+1. Gathering a bunch of apples – whichever apples you want (see above).
 In nearly all apple recipes I use Pink Lady Apples because they’re tart, crispy and so pink.
 Basically, the only thing that matters when picking apples.
-Just kidding…but, that’s how I do things.
+Just kidding.

 2. Peel and core the apples.
 If you’re handy enough with an apple peeler, that will definitely help speed the process along.
 Unfortunately, I have never been clever enough to figure out how to use mine (true story) so I stick to my favorite paring knife.
 Peel, core, and then slice the peeled apples.

 3. Transfer the apples to a large pot.
 Add the water, lemon juice, sweetener, cinnamon, and salt, and mix to combine.
 You don’t need a lot of liquid, but you will need about 1/2 cup to help steam the apples and move things along.
-Some people use apple juice or apple cider (not apple cider vinegar) instead of water, but I just see that as more sugar, so I’ll let you decide.
+Some people use apple juice or apple cider (do not use apple cider vinegar) instead, but I just see that as more sugar, so I’ll let you decide.

 Overhead image of three small bowls filled with homemade applesauce garnished with ground cinnamon and two whole cinnamon sticks with halved apples in the background.

 Applesauce is perfect on its own.
-What are some other things you can do with a giant batch of homemade applesauce?
+But what are some other ways you can dish up a giant batch of homemade applesauce?

 Overhead image of three small bowls filled with homemade applesauce garnished with ground cinnamon and two whole cinnamon sticks.